Click here to find dodgeball near you

 Disciplinary Measures

-• Please review the entire DISCIPLINARY MEASURES section.
-This section was fully reviewed and updated.
+• Review the full DISCIPLINARY MEASURES section.
+It was fully updated.

 Control Definition

-• Control means a live player secures a ball with any part of the body and can intentionally retain, carry, or direct it without relying on a surface, object, or another player.
+• A live player secures a ball and can intentionally retain, carry, or direct it.

-• A valid catch requires demonstrated control and one point of contact inbounds.
+• A valid catch requires control and one point of contact inbounds.

 Entry and Queue Rules

-• If a valid catch is completed before the entering player reaches the queue, that player may touch the queue and re-enter immediately via the back line.
+• If a valid catch happens before the entering player reaches the queue, that player may touch the queue and re-enter immediately.

-• A player cannot become an entering player on the same sequence of play as a valid catch, even if they reached the queue first.
+• A player cannot become an entering player on the same sequence of play as a valid catch.

 • One catch from one live ball brings in one teammate in out order.